Noodling over ramen is more than a bad fast-food habit — it’s a potential health hazard.

 5. Ramen stresses your digestive tract.

-A video shows that even after two hours, your stomach cannot break down highly processed noodles, interrupting normal digestion.
+Even after two hours, your stomach cannot break down highly processed noodles, interrupting normal digestion.
 Ramen is preserved with Tertiary-butyl hydroquinone (TBHQ), a hard to digest petroleum-based product also found in lacquers and pesticide products.
 The extended period of time it takes your system to process instant noodles also increases how long your body may be exposed to this chemical and hinders its ability to absorb nutrients from other foods.
 Eventually, your body will flush it through the digestive system, but if you experience nausea and vomiting, tinnitus, or delirium, it could be attributed to an unsafe exposure to TBHQ.

 If you’re ready to explore healthier nutritional options, consider meeting with an expert to discuss a personalized plan.